CAMP

 Overview

-The CAMP models vernalisation gene expression in wheat and other temperate cereals.
-It simulates molecular responses to temperature and photoperiod signals that regulate flowering transitions, including upregulation of Vrn1, Vrn2, and Vrn3 (Brown et al. 2013).
+The CAMP model simulates molecular responses to temperature and photoperiod signals that regulate flowering transitions, including upregulation of Vrn1, Vrn2, and Vrn3 genes.
 These genes regulate the timing of key developmental transitions, particularly the completion of vernalisation and initiation of the reproductive phase.

 Vrn2 is upregulated by longer photoperiods and acts as a repressor of Vrn3, which is essential for progression to spikelet initiation.
 Vrn1 in turn represses Vrn2.
 Thus, higher photoperiod-induced Vrn2 expression raises the Vrn1 target above 1.0, extending the vernalisation phase.
 Conversely, shorter days reduce the Vrn1 target, a phenomenon known as short-day vernalisation.
 Vrn3 may also contribute to the acceleration of Vrn1 expression during vernalisation, a process represented by a composite parameter VrnX in the CAMP model.